-In the UK, tuition fees can be up to £9,250\ a year.
+In the UK, tuition fees are currently £9,250 a year.
 This sounds like a lot of money, but it is an investment in your future.
 In fact, according to government Labour Market Statistics, HE graduates enjoy higher employment rates and higher average annual earnings than non-graduates.